cwdelrio/Python/README.md

 This is a simple program written to draw a rainbow using the turtle graphics library.
 This is a static representation of the problem proposed.
 Dynamic sizing will be written in at a later date.

+## Tkinter Calculator | calculator.py
+This is a calculator GUI I created using the Tkinter library for the #100daysofcode challenge I started with a tutorial cited in the code on 05/30/2018.